metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 ## Updates
 Version 2.0.4: Fix occasional regex backtracking crash.
 Make naming of movement tags consistent with Picard docs.
+Added an option to attempt to get works and movement info from title if there are no work relationships (requires title in form "work: movement").
+If Muso-specific genre processing is selected (or XML reference file is provided including classical composers) and there is no composer (because of a lack of work relationship) then the plugin will check the listed artist against the reference list of classical composers and, if there is a match, will populate the composer metadata and set the genre to classical.

 Version 2.0.3: Fix exception when references XML file does not exist